Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Viva1702F5 Tall Drafting Mesh Chair

 We’ll say upfront that drafting chairs aren’t for everyone, making this a niche product.
-Even so, if you need one, this is a good, cost-effective option.
+Even so, this is a good, cost-effective option if you need one.
 While Viva Office might not know much about making gaming chairs, they’ve got the particulars of the drafting chair nailed.

 There’s a lot to like here, including:

-The seat is both sculpted and waterfall-edge style.
-It’s only moderately padded, but then, draft chairs were never intended for long-duration use anyway.
+The seat is both sculpted and has a waterfall-edge style.
+It’s only moderately padded, but draft chairs were never intended for long-duration use.

-We do wish the armrests were padded, but that’s a minor quibble.
-We’re also disappointed with the 250-pound weight limit, but that’s a complaint that spans most of the chairs Viva currently offers for sale.
+We wish the armrests were padded, but that’s a minor quibble.
+We’re also disappointed with the 250-pound weight limit, but that’s a complaint that applies to most of the chairs Viva currently offers for sale.

-This is exactly what we’d want in a drafting chair, and Viva Office delivers.
+We’d want this in a drafting chair, and Viva Office delivers.
 A job very well done.
 We recommend it.

 Viva977L1 Bonded Leather “Brick” Task Chair